CyberDefender369/Email-Slicer/README.md

 ## Description
-This Python program separates the username from the domain in an email address.
-It uses string indexing, print formatting, and user input to display the results clearly.
+This Python program extracts the username and domain from an email address.
+It utilizes string indexing, print formatting, user input, and the strip() and lower() methods to present the results clearly.

 ## Language and Utilities Used